 Regular online attendance is expected of each student.
 Attendance is evidenced by weekly completion of assignments and/or participation in online discussions.
-An online student who does not regularly attend their online class for a period of seven consecutive days may be dropped from the course.
-Efforts to contact inactive students are attempted as soon as each semester begins; however, if there is no response from the student and inactivity continues, a drop will be enacted.
+An online student who does not regularly attend online classes for a period of seven consecutive days may be dropped from the course.
+Efforts to contact inactive students are attempted; however, if there is no response from the student and inactivity continues, a drop will be enacted.
 See the complete Attendance Policy in the Policies and Procedures section of the NDSCS Catalog.